-A. Amount: Payment.
+A. Amount; Payment.
 A filing fee shall be charged each candidate filing for an elected office of the Cherokee Nation.
-Such fees are to be filed and paid to the Election Commission by cash, cashier's check or money order, at the Cherokee Nation Election Services Office, Tahlequah, Oklahoma.
+Such fees are to be filed and paid to the Election Commission by cash, cashier's check, money order, or valid check at the Cherokee Nation Election Services Office, Tahlequah, Oklahoma.
 The fees shall be as follows: